Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 #### 2.1 Add Test to Test Series

-**Note:** Only the first 2 tests in a series are automatically marked as free.
-Admins cannot manually set the `isFree` flag as it's automatically determined by the test's position in the series.
-The system automatically sets `isFree` to `true` for the first two tests based on their position, and `false` for subsequent tests.
+**Note:** Only the first 2 tests in a series are automatically accessible for free.
+The system automatically determines FREE vs PAID access based on the test's position in the series.
+The first two tests are accessible for free, and subsequent tests require purchase.
+This access logic is calculated dynamically and not stored in the database.

+**Important Design Decision:** The `isFree` field is intentionally NOT stored in the database.
+Instead, FREE/PAID access is derived at runtime based on the test's position.
+This approach ensures:
+- No database pollution with redundant fields
+- Future-proof flexibility (can easily change "first 2 free" to "first 3 free")
+- Clean separation between admin and user views
-**Endpoint:** `POST /api/admin/test-series/:seriesId/tests`
+- Seamless integration with payment systems **Endpoint:** `POST /api/admin/test-series/:seriesId/tests`
 **Headers:**
 - `Authorization: Bearer <admin_jwt_token>`